 Four operational scenarios are being considered amongst two operational alternatives and two release schemes (Table 6).
 Within each alternative, two operational schemes were considered (daily adjustment vs. weekly adjustment).
 These scenarios were primarily developed to establish bookends for the purpose of identifying potential infrastructure sizing / configuration ramifications.
-Operational Alternative 1 includes seasonal release only whereas Operational Alternative 2 includes the option s for multiple releases year-round.10
+Operational Alternative 1 includes seasonal release only whereas Operational Alternative 2 includes the option s for multiple releases year-round.

-9 It is estimated that gates may have been last replaced in the 1960s or 1970s.
+&lt;sup>9 It is estimated that gates may have been last replaced in the 1960s or 1970s.

-10 It is anticipated that only one or two lakes may be operated during a multiple release operational alternative (e.g., wintertime release) and that release flow quantity may be minimal (e.g., 5 to 10 cfs)
+&lt;sup>10 It is anticipated that only one or two lakes may be operated during a multiple release operational alternative (e.g., wintertime release) and that release flow quantity may be minimal (e.g., 5 to 10 cfs)

-Alternative 1 Alternative 2

-Operational Scheme (Single Release) (Multiple Release)

-Operational Scheme A

-(Daily Adjustment) Scenario 1A Scenario 2A

-Operational Scheme B

-(Weekly Adjustment) Scenario 1B Scenarios 2B
+Operational Scheme Alternative 1 (Single Release) Alternative 2 (Multiple Release) Operational Scheme A (Daily Adjustment) Scenario 1A Scenario 2A Operational Scheme B (Weekly Adjustment) Scenario 1B Scenarios 2B